The peaceful Nuorgam

-In addition to being famous for it salmon, the Tenojoki is also an ancient transport route, which was used as a route of administration and commerce as early as in the 16th century.
+In addition to being famous for it salmon, the Teno River is also an ancient transport route, which was used as a route of administration and commerce as early as in the 16th century.
 In order to transport larger loads, a route passing the Alaköngäs rapids was created.
 This detour is now a signposted historical path with a breathtaking view of the Tenojoki.

 Nuorgam is a paradise for hikers.
 You can either explore the surroundings of the Pulmankijärvi, a lake formed of an ancient fjord in the Arctic Ocean, by yourself or in a safari organised by local companies all year round.
 The area has particularly rich flora and fauna and offers excellent opportunities for bird watching.
-Local companies also organise safaris from Nuorgam to Varangerfjorden by, for example, a snowmobile.
+Local companies also organize safaris from Nuorgam to Varangerfjorden by, for example, a snowmobile.